aaslam-collab/New_York_Taxicab_BA_Forecast/README.md

 - **`Multivariate Analysis - With Lag`**: Test RMSE: 1.487

 Even though the numbers look great, the actual graphs do not show that the model is generalizing properly to the data and that the numbers are a bit misleading.
-- **Without-Lag**: The loss curve shows a lot of stepping where the model is not able to generalize to the data properly and it shows it struggles.
+- **Without-Lag**: The loss curve shows a lot of stepping where the model is not able to generalize the data properly and it shows it struggles.
 Just around epoch 60, it starts to stabilize and it starts to improve.
 This shows some level of unrepresentative training data for the loss curves.
 - **With-Lag**: The loss curve doesn't show stepping, but the train and test loss curves are far apart with a higher RMSE value.
 Just like **Without-Lag**, this too shows a bit of unrepresentative training as well.